 They also wanted it to be a Greek letter organization but not to spell out RHA as some of the sister chapters have done.
 These members brainstormed and came up with the first letters of the ladies who were on the executive board at the time…which is what you see today…the initials of the ladies who got the organization back up and running and who were also a part of the initial conception of the organization.

 Today our chapter strives to be active within the UNCG and Greensboro communities.
 It is through service, leadership, scholarship, and recognition that our members make a difference on their community.

-The Residence Hall Association (RHA) of the University of North Carolina at Greensboro is a student organization that was established in 1984.
+The Residence Hall Association (RHA) of The University of North Carolina Greensboro is a student organization that was established in 1984.
 The purpose of this organization is to govern the Residence Hall Councils on campus and to promote the community of residential students at UNCG.
 RHA is sponsored by the Office of Housing and Residence Life.

 RHA serves as a communication line for residential students to meet other residents from the various residence halls on campus, as well as across the state and nation.
 It is a way for students to become actively involved in the residential community.
 They develop leadership skills, communicate ideas, voice the opinions and concerns of their respective halls, plan both hall and campus activities, and make sure that students have a voice on the policies and issues that affect them.

 RHA meetings are held every Monday at 7 p.m. in the Shaw Multipurpose room.
 See your CRL or RHA representative for more information, or visit the RHA website.